AndieWill510/tinydoor/Options/016-the-new-egyptian.md

 ## Pressure

 After Charlottesville, the next becoming needed different soil.
 I landed in Berkeley at the Pacific Center for Human Growth and started meeting with queer people: a queer therapist, a queer elder group, a trans biweekly group.
-Formal queer infrastructure matters.
+Formal queer and neurodivergent infrastructure matters.
 It gave me language and witness and enough shared ground to stop feeling like I had to invent myself alone.

 But the room that became The Egyptian in this new place was what I will call The Dog Star: a restaurant, a bar, two or three times a week.
 The Egyptian, but much more queer.
 Not a replacement.
 A recurrence.
 Different walls, different city, different Sam, same heartbeat.